Evolving Social Media Metrics Signal a Change

 To understand this concept of “digital first” marketing, it’s important to examine where we have come from.
 A little while ago digital marketing was viewed as the “add on” communication touch-point.
 It was a second-class citizen, constantly overshadowed by the marketing spend on television, radio and print.
-That position is rapidly changing and has been accelerated by behavioural changes that have followed the Global Financial Crisis.
+That position is rapidly changing and has been accelerated by behavioral changes that have followed the Global Financial Crisis.
 Digital marketing, social media communications and data utilization in particular are now leading the charge for the smartest brands world-wide.
 And this is where the tension lies.
 Many marketers have come from a traditional background.
 They want to measure social media using the methods and metrics developed and tested in the traditional marketing spaces.
 But this approach fails to capture the true value of social media and can produce a completely inaccurate assessment of effectiveness.
 It’s like using an hourglass to measure the speed of a jet plane and then wondering why it’s not accurate.
 The two are simply not compatible.

 The “digital as add-on” marketing world developed the way it has because marketers tried to force rules designed for traditional print and television media onto digital media.
 This approach focused on spikes in activity and classifying audiences into broad segments.
 They did not attempt to understand individual viewers, because that simply was not possible for broadcast media.
 The “digital first” approach must and will discard traditional rules, and develop techniques and measurements that focus on building long term relationships with individual customers.
 The new world is about delivering “personalization in scale.”

 Social media is relatively new to the marketing scene but search marketing has been around for much longer.
 When a consumer uses a search engine, they are focused on finding what they want, and in the quickest possible way.
-They are displaying “search and buy” behaviour.
+They are displaying “search and buy” behavior.
 To put it another way, they are in “buy mode.”
-Paid search marketing, such as Google AdWords, relies on this behaviour and displays ads that are aligned to the viewer’s search results.
+Paid search marketing, such as Google AdWords, relies on this behavior and displays ads that are aligned to the viewer’s search results.
 As they click on these ads we can quickly determine if this has been effective or not.

 Social media is different.
 People are not necessarily in “buy mode”.
 They are interacting with their networks—they are in “social mode.”
 They may be telling the world that something in their life has changed which could suggest that a new product or service might be suitable, but they are not actively looking for it.
 Individuals enter the social mode early in the sales cycle, and that is what makes social media platforms so potentially valuable.
 If people connect with your brand early enough they may bypass the search and price comparison step altogether.